 Benefits of Wisdom Teeth Removal

 When wisdom teeth are causing pain, they should be removed right away.
 However, wisdom teeth do not always cause pain.
 This is why we stress the importance of attending regular checkups with your general dentist.
 If it is discovered that your wisdom teeth are developing, your dentist will refer you to an oral and maxillofacial surgeon to have them extracted.

 Your existing molars are adequate for chewing, so this additional set of molars is unnecessary for proper function.
 Most people’s mouths are too small to accommodate four extra molars.
 If your wisdom teeth have enough space to grow into a healthy position, they may not need to be removed, but this is rare.
 In many cases, a wisdom tooth grows sideways and pushes against other teeth.
 A wisdom tooth can become impacted, or trapped beneath the gum tissue, in which case surgical intervention is necessary.
 Common conditions caused by wisdom teeth include:

 - Damage to the roots of other molars

 - Crowding of healthy teeth (especially the lower teeth)

-- Cyst and tumor formation in the bone and gum tissue
+- Cyst and tumor formation

 The easiest course of action is to have wisdom teeth removed before these problems arise, often before the teeth ever emerge from beneath the gums.
 Doing so can prevent future damage and discomfort for your existing teeth and healthy tissues.